If you plan to ask for a flexible schedule where you work, let’s face it: approaching your manager can be nerve-wracking.

 Danielle Ouendag is an Environmental Affairs Manager who wanted a reduced workweek.
 She wrote me, “The day after I briefly mentioned my plans, my boss told me that it was unlikely that he would “do without” me one day a week.
 However, following the review of my proposal, he completely changed his story…” (She got approval.)

 That’s the power of the proposal.
 Your written proposal provides concrete comfort to help relieve your manager’s doubts and fears, and it makes rejection of the request more difficult to argue down.

 3. Having no proposal document leaves your manager ill-equipped when answering questions from superiors if higher-level approval is needed.

 Yet, if you equip your manager with a ready reference and specific replies to likely questions, she’s more likely to press your case.

-Whether you research and write your own from scratch or use my proposal template, do prepare a written proposal for your manager’s reference.
+Whether you research and write your own from scratch or use my fill-in-the-blank proposal template, do prepare a written proposal for your manager’s reference.

 Written instead of winging it wins the boss over.

 Need Exact Tactics to Request Flexible Work Hours?